Domain Library

 Adding New Domains

-New domains are created through an automated offline pipeline that converts source documents into validated domain bundles.
-The process is orchestrated by an LLM agent (Claude Opus 4.6) with full context of the system architecture, guided by strict format specifications and self-verification checklists.
+New domains are created through an automated offline pipeline that converts source documents into validated domain bundles:

-- Ingest — Source documents (PDF, TXT, DOCX, or other formats) are extracted and chunked into processable segments
+- Ingest — Source documents are extracted and chunked into processable segments

-- Schema extraction — An LLM agent analyzes the source material and designs the entity schema: what the entities are, what attributes they have, how names are constructed, and which attributes serve as constraint anchors
+- Schema extraction — An LLM agent analyzes the source material and designs the entity schema

 - Human review gate — The schema is reviewed and approved before proceeding.
 This is the only manual step.

-- Calibration — Challenges are solved by an isolated LLM (Sonnet 4.6 with extended thinking, no system context) to measure difficulty.
-Target: ~50% of challenges fully passed.
-Per-constraint diagnostics identify which dimensions need adjustment.
+- Calibration — Challenges are solved by an isolated LLM to measure difficulty and identify areas that need adjustment

-- Targeted adjustment — If the pass rate is outside the target band, the LLM agent makes surgical changes to the specific failing dimension (e.g., simplify chain questions if question accuracy is low, adjust prose density if document reading is the bottleneck) rather than broad untargeted changes
+- Targeted adjustment — If the pass rate is outside the target band, specific dimensions are tuned rather than making broad changes

 Deployment: